Zaragoza HS History

 The school mascot was the Zebra until 1964, and then the teams became the Toros.
 The school colors were crimson and black.

-When the school opened, the principal was Dale Clark and there were seventeen faculty members for the 187 students in grades seven through twelve.
-The first yearbook, Zaragon, was published in 1961.
+When the separate high school opened, the principal was Dale Clark and there were seventeen faculty members for the 187 students in grades seven through twelve.
+The first yearbook, Zaragon, was published in 1961 (previously the Spain schools were in a combined yearbook).
 The school had numerous activities for students.
 The boys’ basketball team played twelve high school games and fifteen games against military squadrons from the base.
 There was a baseball team and cheerleaders.
 Clubs were established for National Honor Society, Science, Photography, and Spanish.
 A Letterman’s Club recognized outstanding athletes and a Pep Club supported cheerleaders and school spirit.
-The first school newspaper, Zebette, published four issues.
+The first high school newspaper, Zebette, published four issues.

 Zaragoza Junior-Senior High School was reopened for the 1970-71 school year.
 The base was reactivated when Wheelus Air Base in Morocco was closed.
 Mr. John Middleton was the principal, and the school now had a dormitory.
 There were twenty faculty members for the approximately 280 students enrolled in grades seven through twelve.
 Cross country and wrestling were added to the athletic schedule.

-For the 1971-72 school year Zaragoza High only had students in grades eight through twelve.
+For the 1971-72 school year, Zaragoza High only had students in grades eight through twelve.
 The five grades had almost 300 students.
 The principal was Mr. Peterpaul.
 A chess club and Future Teachers of America were added to the extracurricular activities.
-The next year, 1972-73, the yearbook was titled Toroscope and retained this title until the 1980’s.
+The next year, 1972-73, the yearbook was titled Toroscope and retained this title until the 1980s.
 The athletic offerings expanded to include golf, track and field, tennis, and soccer.
 Girls had a gymnastics program, and the Girls Athletic Association was begun.
 A junior high student council was started.
 There were eight dorm counselors for the school.
 Mr. Locker was the vice principal.
-Girls’ basketball was a traveling competitive sport beginning 1975-76.
+Girls’ basketball was a traveling competitive sport beginning in the 1975-76 school year.

 Mr. Lyons was principal for two years beginning the 1973-74 school year, and then Mr. Rex Burgett became the principal.
 The enrollment continued to rise, reaching 320 students for the 1975-76 school year.
 After the dorms were closed at the end of the 1976-77 school year, the enrollment dropped to under 250.